The Lancet August 28, 2021

 Setting

-Population Patients with previously untreated, locally advanced, unresectable or metastatic adenocarcinoma or squamous cell carcinoma of the esophagus, or advanced/metastatic Siewert type 1 adenocarcinoma of the esophagogastric junction.
+Population Adult patients with locally advanced unresectable or metastatic adenocarcinoma or squamous cell carcinoma of the esophagus, or Siewert type 1 gastroesophageal junction adenocarcinoma, who had an ECOG performance status of 0 or 1 and no prior systemic therapy for advanced disease.

 Study Limitations